 Advanced Placement examinations are taken as the culmination of year-long Advanced Placement (AP) courses.
 All but one of the AP exams combine multiple-choice questions with a free-response section in either essay or problem-solving format.
 AP Studio Art, the sole exception, requires students to submit a portfolio for review.
 The AP Grades that are reported to students, high schools, colleges, and universities in July are on AP's five-point scale.

 FCAT Writing Tests

 The Florida Comprehensive Assessment Test® 2.0 (FCAT 2.0) is a criterion-referenced test that measures student achievement of the Next Generation Sunshine State Standards in reading, mathematics, science, and writing.
 The FCAT 2.0 Writing (grades 4, 8, and 10) was first administered in the spring of 2013.

 The Advanced International Certificate of Education (AICE)

-The Advanced International Certificate of Education (AICE) is an international diploma that students can earn via an advanced academic curriculum and assessment program written and administered by a non-profit department (CIE) of the University of Cambridge in England. for a chart showing the A Level test grades and the Florida State numerical equivalent.
-A* (8) is the highest grade and E (3) is the minimum required performance considered as passing.
-Grades of A*, F, and G are not available for students taking AS Level tests.
+The Advanced International Certificate of Education (AICE) is an international diploma that students can earn via an advanced academic curriculum and assessment program written and administered by a non-profit department (CIE) of the University of Cambridge in England. for an explanation of the AICE level test grades.